WANG-lp/low-latency-log/README.md

 * [`rolling-file-rs`](https://github.com/Axcient/rolling-file-rs)

 ## License
-This project is under the Apache license.
+This project is licensed under the Apache License.

 Some code comes from the `logflume` project.
 Please refer to [LICENSE-LOGFLUME](./LICENSE-LOGFLUME) for more information.